On This Page

 - In the command window, use the

 ls (el-es, not one-es) command to list all your files.
-You should see
+Verify you see

 hello.cpp in the terminal window like the following.